-The end result were memories that will last us a lifetime, and we still long for a return to witness its constantly changing flow and character.
+With memories that will last us a lifetime, we still long for a return to witness its constantly changing flow and character.

 For all these reasons and more, putting this distinct waterfall on the list of America’s best was a no-brainer.

 For years, this list had not considered the waterfalls of the far northern regions of our home state of California because we had never made it out that far.